Requirements for Virtual Machines

-How to Configure Windows Running on a Hyper-V VM to Enable Remote Access
+How to Configure Windows Running on a Hyper-V or VirtualBox VM to Enable Remote Access

 When the program uses a VM for monitoring, it copies an installation file to the VM before monitoring and retrieves the capturing results after monitoring.
 Virtualization servers provide different levels of support for communicating with VMs.
-To use Hyper-V, you need to perform some extra configuration steps.
+To work with a Hyper-V server or with a remote VirtualBox server, you need to perform some extra configuration steps.
 You need to enable remote access in Windows on the VMs so that the program can communicate with those VMs.

-You need to enable remote access in Windows for every VM you plan to use for repackaging that are hosted on a local or remote Hyper-V server.
+You need to enable remote access in Windows for every VM you plan to use for repackaging that are hosted on a local or remote Hyper-V server or on a remote VirtualBox server.
 Follow the instructions below to enable remote access.